-There are a number of reasons why you may need to have your teeth pulled.
+There are many reasons why you may need to have your teeth pulled.
 Perhaps you’re having your wisdom teeth extracted, or maybe you have crowded teeth.
 You may even have severe damage or decay.
 Regardless of the reason for your tooth extraction, having a quick and safe recovery is always a top priority.
 We want to make sure you avoid any painful swelling, bleeding, or dry sockets.
-To ensure you heal quickly and with minimal discomfort, just follow these simple steps.
+To ensure you heal quickly and with minimal discomfort, follow these simple steps.

 Have a friend or relative bring you home.